decibelplaces/drush_compass_docs/README.txt

 images_dir = "images"
 javascripts_dir = "scripts"

-Copy your CSS files to the sass_dir and renamed them with the extension [style].scss Compass will compile your SASS files into CSS in the css_dir DO NOT ever edit the css files; all edits MUST be made to the SASS files
+Copy your CSS files to the sass_dir and rename them with the extension [style].scss Compass will compile your SASS files into CSS in the css_dir DO NOT ever edit the css files; all edits MUST be made to the SASS files